ppy/osu-wiki/news/2024/2024-11-25-the-followpoint-hivie-the-man-of-anything-and-everything.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

 And another question about dev side: When (and if) we will see multiplayer medals?
-In his interview Ephemeral mentioned having an idea of a zombie-like medal 👀
+In his interview Ephemeral mentioned having an idea of a zombie-like medal. 👀

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/14102976" style="background-image: url('/wiki/shared/avatars/Hivie.jpg')"></a>